Minee-Liane-Choi/MineeChoiLab/_posts/2023-04-05-post1-BonVoyage.md

 Welcome to the Brain Repair Lab of KAIST !!!
 BRePAIR has set off her hopeful voyage with Minee, Eunjin and Seungju onboard.
-Please be with us and bless our two extraordinary young scientists starting their first academic year in BRePAIR.
+Please be with us and bless our two extraordinary young scientists, Eunjin and Seungju, starting their first academic year in BRePAIR.

 {%
   include figure.html